Climate and Supply Engineering

 Career guidance

-The Career Service Center regularly organises events and workshops where you can meet company representatives face-to-face in order to find a job, internship, project work or a full-time job related to your field of study.
+The Career Center regularly organises events and workshops where you can meet company representatives face-to-face in order to find a job, internship, project work or a full-time job related to your field of study.

-More about Career Service Center
+More about Career Center

 • Questions regarding the programme: